irebernardidev/Wine-Time-MP1/README.md

 - [Am I Responsive?](https://ui.dev/amiresponsive) was used in order to see responsive design throughout the process and to generate mockup imagery to be used.
 - [Miro](https://miro.com/app/dashboard/) was used to create the [Site map](assets/wireframes/Site-map.jpg)
 - [XConverter](https://www.xconvert.com/convert-mp4-to-gif) was used to compress and convert the mp4 videos to GIFs.
+- [Tinypng](https://tinypng.com/) was used to compress the images.
 - [Favicon](https://www.favicon.cc/) was used to create a favicon to help users quickly identify a website when multiple tabs are open or when searching through bookmarks.
 - [Illustrator](https://www.adobe.com/products/illustrator.html) was used to create the [Logo image](asssets/images/bar-logo.png)
+- [Visual Studio Code](https://code.visualstudio.com/download) was used to create files pages and produce the code for the project.
+- [Google Chrome Dev Tools](https://developer.chrome.com/docs/devtools/) was used during the testing phase to test the responsiveness of the site and to check for any bugs.

 # Testing
 The website was tested thoroughly to ensure it is fully functional and user-friendly.
 The testing phase involved manual testing on different devices and browsers.